Skip to main content

 • More and better employment options.

-• Admission to the formal educational system.
+• Admission to the formal education system.

 • Access to banking services.

-General Directorate of Migration and Foreigners (DGME)
+General Directorate of Migration and Alien Affairs (DGME in Spanish)

 Municipal Centers for Migrants